mebobby2/seven_concurrency_models/README.md

 * Don’t call alien methods while holding a lock.
 * Hold locks for the shortest possible amount of time.

+## Livelock
+Although the tryLock() solution avoids infinite deadlock, that doesn’t mean it’s a good solution.
+Firstly, it doesn’t avoid deadlock—it simply provides a way to recover when it happens.
+Secondly, it’s susceptible to a phenomenon known as livelock—if all the threads time out at the same time, it’s quite possible for them to immediately deadlock again.
+Although the deadlock doesn’t last forever, no progress is made either.

+This situation can be mitigated by having each thread use a different timeout value, for example, to minimize the chances that they will all time out simultaneously.
+But the bottom line is that timeouts are rarely a good solution—it’s far better to avoid deadlock in the first place.

 # Language Notes
 ## Anonymous Inner Class in Java
 Anonymous Inner class that extends a class.
 E.g. You can create a thread by extending the Thread class.
 You can use an anonymous inner class to declare and instantiate it in one go.